Diabetes patients living longer

 Experts say understanding these trends will be crucial for planning how best to tackle the condition and assigning resources for prevention and treatment.

-Researchers led by the University of Edinburgh looked at the number of new cases of type 2 diabetes between 2004 and 2013.
+The study team, led by members of the Usher Institute, looked at the number of new cases of type 2 diabetes between 2004 and 2013.

 They found that overall, the number of new diagnoses remained stable throughout the duration of the study.

 Improvements in diagnosis of the condition that occurred in the early 2000s, which reduced the number of undiagnosed cases may have contributed to the stabilising number of new cases.